MarcusGastaldello/FRICOSIPY/README.rst

-To run the FRICOSIPY simulation, simply type the following into the command line from the FRICOSIPY model directory:
+To run the FRICOSIPY simulation, simply type the following into the command line from the main model directory:

     .. code-block:: console

         python3 FRICOSIPY.py

 ----